topology-foundation/docs-drp/docs/get-started/hashgraph.md

 ## Structure

 Hashgraph is a *directed acyclic graph* (DAG), where:
 - Vertices contain both the operations and the hashes of the vertices they causally depend on.
-Formally, each vertex $v$ can be defined as a tuple *v = (u, D)*:
+Formally, each vertex *v* can be defined as a tuple *v = (u, D)*:
     - *u* is an update operation
     - *D* is the set of hashed vertices that are *v*'s causal dependencies
 - Edges represent causal dependencies among the operations